 Future potential emissions — You may instead use future potential emissions in the calculation if you choose.
 You may wish to do that to avoid recordkeeping requirements, and for electric utility steam generating units (EUSGU), recordkeeping and reporting.
 You must use future potential emissions if you do not have adequate documentation of projected business activities.
 If you are using future potential emissions in your analysis, do not take air pollution control equipment into account except as allowed by Minn.
 R. 7007.1200, subp.
 2. You may not take credit for proposed or non-federally-enforceable pollution control equipment.

 Baseline actual emissions — defined at 40 CFR § 52.21(b)(48), are the average rate, over a 24-month period within the last ten years, that the unit actually emitted, unless the unit is a EUSGU.
 If the unit is a EUSGU, the baseline actual emissions are chosen over a 24-month period within the last five years.
 In either case, you must use the same 24-month period for all units emitting a given pollutant; different 24-month periods may be used for different pollutants.
 Baseline actual emissions include fugitive emissions to the extent they are quantifiable, and emissions associated with startup, shutdown, and malfunction.
 You may not use any emissions that exceeded allowable levels in the baseline actual emissions.
-For additional guidance on baseline actual emissions, see the Minnesota Pollution Control Agency (MPCA) website at http://www.pca.state.mn.us/xggx491.
+For additional guidance on baseline actual emissions, see the Minnesota Pollution Control Agency (MPCA) website at https://www.pca.state.mn.us/business-with-us/new-source-review.

 Exclusions from project actuals — There are emissions that may be excluded when calculating the Projected actual emissions.
 These exclusions are defined at 40 CFR § 52.21(b)(41)(ii)(c).